stdevel/check_katello_sync/README.md

 ```

 ## Using an authfile
-A better possibility is to create a authfile with permisions **0600**.
+A better possibility is to create a authfile with permisions **0600** or **0400**.
 Just enter the username in the first line and the password in the second line and hand the path to the script:
 ```
 $ ./check_katello_sync.py -a giertz.auth -S giertz.stankowic.loc
 ```